meteor/guide/content/ui-ux.md

 **Syntax**
 - Blaze uses an easy-to-learn [Handlebars](http://handlebarsjs.com)-like template syntax, with logic like `{% raw %}{{#if}}{% endraw %}` and `{% raw %}{{#each}}{% endraw %}` interspersed in your HTML files.
-Template functions and CSS-selector events maps are written in Javascript files.
+Template functions and CSS-selector events maps are written in JavaScript files.
-- React uses [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), with which you write your HTML in Javascript.
+- React uses [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), with which you write your HTML in JavaScript.
 While it doesn't have the logic-view separation most libraries have, it also has the most flexibility.
 Template functions are TODO
 - Angular uses HTML with [special attribute syntax](https://angular.io/docs/ts/latest/guide/cheatsheet.html) for logic and events.
 Template functions are TODO
 - React and Angular enforce a better component structure, which makes developing larger apps easier.